lara-unb/bayesianfiltering-cpp/README.md

 # Demos

-At \p demos folder you can find the current usage examples, with folders related to the kind of platform.
+At demos folder you can find the current usage examples, with folders related to the kind of platform.
 Explore it!
 They are well documented.

 For instance, Sampling Importance Resampling (SIR) particle filter demo with 1000 particles gererate the following figures: